Gradient-Based Optimization on G\"odel Logic as Discrete Local Search: Homomorphism from to Boolean algebraic structures

-In this section, we demonstrate that the sign function creates a way of interpreting \godel logic in terms of classical logic.
-Because of this relation, we can map the continuous interpretations of \godel logic to discrete boolean interpretations of classical logic.
-In the case of the \godel logic, we consider $\mathbb{R} \setminus \{0\}$, since this relation can only be proved when we exclude zero.
-In practice, this is not an issue since we introduce noise during training, making the probability of $\godelint(\varphi)=0$ negligible (see Section~\ref{sec:godel-trick}).
+In this section, we demonstrate the existance of an homomorphism that maps continuous interpretations of \godel logic to discrete boolean interpretations of classical logic.
+In the case of the \godel logic, we consider $\mathbb{R} \setminus \{0\}$, since this relation can only be proved when we exclude zero~\footnote{In practice, this is not an issue since we introduce noise during training, making the probability of $\godelint(\varphi)=0$ negligible (see Section~\ref{sec:godel-trick}).}.